KeithSloan/toSketch/README.md

 ## Constraints

-Note: Ideally constraints should ideally be geometric, however there is always the option to fix all points
+Note: Ideally constraints should be set on a geometric basis, however there is always
-      with the installable Macro SketcherFixAllPoints.FCMacro see Addon Manager for installation.
+      the option to fix all points with the installable Macro SketcherFixAllPoints.FCMacro see Addon Manager for installation.

 ## The following are intended to help with Objects created via import of STEP files